SamsekSoftware/azure-devops-extension-api/README.md

 ## This is a fork of the original azure-devops-extension-api.
 ### Just more API Calls implemented than in the original.
-### If microsoft implements the missing API Calls you should switch back to the original one
+### If Microsoft implements the missing API Calls you should switch back to the original one

 # Contributing